San Bernabe AVA: Climate

 The Salinas Valley forms a broad funnel for the strong, cool, afternoon marine winds coming off Monterey Bay during the warm months.
-The winds are drawn inland and south through the Salinas Valley by rising warm air that moderates the valley’s high and low temperatures to varying degrees, producing a graduated effect in the valley.
+The winds are drawn inland and south through the Salinas Valley by rising warm air that moderates the valley's high and low temperatures to varying degrees, producing a graduated effect in the valley.
 As a result, the San Bernabe area is warmer than viticultural areas to the north, and closer to Monterey Bay, and cooler than the adjoining San Lucas viticultural area to the immediate south.
 The winds dissipate gradually as they travel inland from Monterey Bay and create a series of temperature-unique, grape-growing areas within the long Salinas Valley.
 San Bernabe, at 60 mi south of the Monterey Bay, averages a 30-degree daily temperature variation, while Salinas, at 17 mi from the Monterey Bay, averages a smaller 18-degree daily temperature variation.

-The cool night air helps retain the grapes’ acid and color, while the daily heat encourages ripeness and flavor.
+The cool night air helps retain the grapes' acid and color, while the daily heat encourages ripeness and flavor.
 The San Bernabe area averages 30 frost- days annually, while Salinas, closer to Monterey Bay, averages only four frost-days.
-More rain falls at the Salinas Valley’s extreme north and south ends, with less falling in the region between, which includes the San Bernabe viticultural area.
-At the valley’s north end, the city of Salinas averages 17.5 in of annual rainfall, and, at the valley’s south end, Paso Robles averages 19 in.
+More rain falls at the Salinas Valley's extreme north and south ends, with less falling in the region between, which includes the San Bernabe viticultural area.
+At the valley's north end, the city of Salinas averages 17.5 in of annual rainfall, and, at the valley's south end, Paso Robles averages 19 in.
 The San Bernabe area, between the two ends, averages only 13 in of annual rainfall.
-Irrigation water is used extensively in the AVA’s vineyards.
+Irrigation water is used extensively in the AVA's vineyards.
 The water comes from area reservoirs and contains only small amounts of carbonates and nitrates, which benefits the grapevines and soil.
 Toward the Monterey Bay, water quality declines as nitrate and carbonate levels increase.
+The USDA plant hardiness zone is 9a.